This post was originally published on July 26, 2019 and was updated May 13th, 2019.

-If you’re a recent therapy or counseling graduate, you are surely considering who to choose as a clinical supervisor right now.
-This is one of the most important decisions you will make at this stage of your career, because it will influence your ability to get licensed, what you learn while accumulating clinical hours, and, most likely, your future professional plans.
+As a recent therapy or counseling graduate, one of your first and most important tasks is to choose a clinical supervisor.
+It is a decision that will have a felt impact on your present and future career, because your supervisor will influence your ability to get licensed, what you learn while accumulating clinical hours, and, most likely, your professional plans.

 If you’re a seasoned therapist, you are also likely to go through times in your career when a one-on-one relationship with a clinical supervisor is beneficial.
 These include when you are working to establish new skills or implement new theoretical orientations, when you’re entering a new field (for example, you may be leaving private practice to work full-time in a treatment center), or when you want to achieve a specific business goal.

 The following is a list of five factors to consider when deciding on a clinical supervisor.
 At the end of the post, I briefly share how I chose my clinical supervisor when I was a new MFT graduate.